 There are almost as many reasons for people choosing a career in real estate as there are Realtors in the business.

-And there are some who simply watched a TV show and thought, “that looks easy” and got into the business having no idea what they were in for.
+And then there are those who simply watched a TV show and thought, “that looks easy, I’ll just show three houses and my client will buy one” and got into the business with no idea what they were in for.
 Bless their hearts!

-Sometime after being at it for a while they see that helping others pays off both personally rewarding and financially as well.
-And soon they are busy helping a few more people at the expense of having less freedom in their schedule often believing this is simply how it’s done.
+Sometime after being at it for a while, they see that helping others pays off both personally rewarding and financially as well.
+And soon they are busy with a few more clients at the expense of having less freedom in their schedule often believing this is just how it’s done.
 After all many in this business measure success solely in numbers.

-They struggle to achieve what they want out of the business.
-Dreaming that one day, in the future, they will have the means to hire a full-time assistant who will give them back some of the much desired flexibility and freedom they sought when launching into this.
+They struggle to achieve what they want in their business.
+Dreaming that one day, in the future, they will have the means to hire a full-time assistant who will give them back some of the much-desired flexibility and freedom they sought when launching into this.

-For him the income was important as he has a family to provide for, he liked sales as well, but spending time with them was also very important.
+For this agent, the income was vital as he has a family to provide for; he liked sales as well, but spending time with them was also very important.
 With the help of a skilled Transaction Coordinator he was finding that he could have all the things he wanted from his business.

 So now I ask, what’s your reason for being a Realtor?
-And most importantly, are you getting what you wanted when you decided to go down this path?
+Most importantly, are you getting what you wanted when you decided to go down this path?
 Is there anything you’d like more of that a few more hours in the day or week could bring you?

-This is something to think about, especially now that the summer selling season is heating up.
-Maybe it’s time to invest in a full-time assistant or maybe it’s time to hire a Transaction Coordinator.
+Maybe it’s time to invest in a full-time assistant, or perhaps it’s time to hire a Transaction Coordinator.
 Whatever it is you need remember the reason you became a Realtor wasn’t to miss family activities and time with your friends.